hhshams1333/chat-app/README.md

 - PostgreSQL (if running outside Docker)

 ## Environment Variables
-Create a `.env` file in the root directory and set up the required environment variables:
+Create a `.env` file (Or Simply rename .env.example -> .env) in the root directory and set up the required environment variables:

 ```env
 # Server